mohamedelsharkawy-coder/English-Arabic-Sign-Language-Recognition-Project/README.md

 ![Demo Video](media/video.gif)

-For a better viewing experience, you can click this link to watch the demo: [Watch the Demo GIF](https://drive.google.com/file/d/1dpS6O1P8uFm-WSuM2QNBC06YX3xBNLui/view?usp=sharing)
+For a better viewing experience, you can click this link: [Watch the Demo MP4](https://drive.google.com/file/d/1dpS6O1P8uFm-WSuM2QNBC06YX3xBNLui/view?usp=sharing)

 ## 📖 Overview
 The Sign Language Recognition mobile app is designed to facilitate communication between deaf-mute individuals and those who can hear.
 The app provides features for recognizing both Arabic and English sign languages, making it easier for users to communicate through video and voice.